 The bottom line

 Meditation techniques for sleep can absolutely help employees.
-But in an employer setting, the deciding factor isn’t the voiceover or the music bed-it’s whether the benefit is designed as a system.
+But in an employer setting, the deciding factor isn’t the voiceover or the music bed—it’s whether the benefit is designed as an actual system.

 When sleep meditation is targeted, reinforced, measured responsibly, and connected to the right clinical pathways, it becomes more than a perk.
 It becomes prevention employees will actually use—and employers can actually justify.